 Fish tanks, pucks, lions and chainsaws – freak injuries in sport

-Here, the PA news agency looks at other sports stars who have suffered unusual injuries.
+Here, the PA news agency looks at 10 other occasions when sports stars suffered unusual injuries.

 Wales hooker Baldwin sat out the Ospreys’ PRO14 defeat against the Cheetahs in September 2017 because of a lion bite.
 The then 29-year-old was absent from the 44-25 loss after he was injured while attempting to stroke the caged animal at a game lodge in Bloemfontein.
 He later said he had needed four operations and was told he could have lost his hand.